Caitlin & Guillermo

 An intimate courtyard dinner

 After the vineyard ceremony and poolside cocktails, their small wedding in Portugal moved to the hotel's courtyard for dinner.
-Patricia had arranged one long table seating all guests together — the kind of setup that encourages conversation and connection rather than the isolation that often happens at separate round tables.
+Patricia had arranged one long table seating all guests together.

-Outdoor heaters ensured comfort as evening temperatures dropped slightly.
 The courtyard setting meant dining under Alentejo's clear September sky, with stars emerging as dinner progressed.
-This wasn't a rushed meal.
-Guests enjoyed multiple courses of Portuguese cuisine with local wine, punctuated by heartfelt speeches.

 The cake cutting preceded Caitlin and Guillermo slipping away for sunset photos.
 While they captured portraits in that magical pre-sunset light, guests transitioned to open bar and the more relaxed evening portion of celebration.
-When the couple returned, live music started at eight — not a DJ or dance party, but musicians creating atmosphere for conversation and occasional dancing that felt organic rather than forced.
+When the couple returned, live music by a local band of musicians had started, creating atmosphere for conversation and occasional dancing that felt organic rather than forced.

 The celebration continued until eleven, exactly the relaxed, enjoyable evening they'd envisioned.
-No pressure to perform or maintain energy for a massive dance floor.
 Just good music, good wine, good food, and forty people they loved spending a perfect September evening together in Portuguese wine country.

 Guests arrive at the outdoor reception with a long table arranged for a micro wedding in Portugal